vraspar/0g-compute/README.md

 This script demonstrates:
 - Wallet and broker initialization
-- Ledger account setup with funding
+- Ledger account setup with funding (1.5 OG minimum)
 - Service discovery and provider acknowledgment
+- **Fund transfer to specific provider** (required 1 OG minimum per provider)
 - AI query submission with payment processing
 - TEE verification and cost tracking

+**Note**: When using a new wallet, you must transfer at least 1 OG to each provider before making queries.

 See [DEMO_SCRIPT.md](./DEMO_SCRIPT.md) for detailed documentation.